declanbarr/Iris-Data-Set-Project/README.md

   <img src="https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/boxPlotPetalWidth.png">
   <br><b>Boxplots for the different attributes in the Iris flower data set</b><br>

 The boxplots above show that the clusters for petal length and width that could be seen in the histogram above represent the Iris setosa and both of Iris virginica and Iris versicolor.
 It is therefore possible to distinguish Iris setosa from the other two classes of flower using only one attribute; either petal length or width.
-It is not possible to distinguish Iris versicolor from Iris virginica using only one attribut.
+It is not possible to distinguish Iris versicolor from Iris virginica using only one attribute.

 <p align="center">
   <img src="https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/irisDataSetPairplot.png">
   <br><b>Pairplot for the different attributes in the Iris flower data set</b><br>

 In the above pairplot we can see scatter plots for one attribute against another.
 Where an attribute is plotted against itself a histogram is produced.
-In almost all cases the Iris setosa is easily separable from the other two classes (except when sepal width is plotted against sepal length).
+We can see in the histograms for petal length and petal width that Iris setosa is easily separable from the other two species just like the boxplots above.
+In the scatter plots, in almost all cases the Iris setosa is easily separable from the other two classes (except when sepal width is plotted against sepal length).

-(Add analyses done by others on this) http://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_vs_lda.html
+(Add analyses done by others on this)

+http://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_vs_lda.html